UnifiedPush/documentation/content/users/distributors/_index.md

 Gotify works with a server.

 Right now Gotify is UnifiedPush's primary distributor.
-There is a public server and more information available on the [Gotify page](./gotify.md)
+There are public servers and more information available on the [Gotify page](./gotify.md)

 ### NoProvider2Push